 Die for Our Ship: Gwen is perceived as getting in the way of Jack/Ianto, despite the fact that she married someone else.

 Others view Ianto and, to a lesser extent, Rhys as getting in the way of Gwen/Jack.

-is unleashed by Owen, Gwen, Ianto and Tosh opening the rift, going against Jack’s explicit orders not to.
+Faux Symbolism: End of Days has this in spades.
+Abaddonnote A.K.A.
+The Devil is unleashed by Owen, Gwen, Ianto and Tosh opening the rift, going against Jack’s explicit orders not to.
 Jack ends up performing a Heroic Sacrifice to stop Abaddon, even dying in a Crucified Hero Shot.
 He remains dead for several days, then rises and immediately forgives those who betrayed him.

 "Funny Aneurysm" Moment: Ianto's offhand comment that his dad was a master tailor in "Something Borrowed" leaves a different taste in your mouth after Children of Earth.

 Ho Yay: Lampshaded by Jack in the episode "Meat", where he simply turns to Gwen and comments, "This is quite homoerotic."

 Owen spends the first half of season one being pure Jerkass, with the woobie elements coming in later.